u-eff-gee/utr/README.md

 To test the physics processes of Geant4 and sensitive detector functionality of `utr`, a simple test geometry has been implemented.
 Almost all parts of the geometry are spherically symmetric to make it easy to study angular distributions of particles emitted by some process.
 At the origin, a cylindrical reaction target is placed.
 It is surrounded by three concentric spherical shells, representing each of the available detector types of `utr` (see [2.2 Sensitive Detectors](#sensitivedetectors)).
 Beginning from the center, the order is `ParticleSD`, `SecondarySD` and `EnergyDepositionSD`.
 The first two detector types are nondestructive, therefore they are made of vacuum.
 The `EnergyDepositionSD` will only work if made of matter with which the particles can react.

 The unit test can be activated by selecting the geometry in `DetectorConstruction/unit_tests/Physics/` via CMake build variables (see [3.3 Build configuration](#build)).
-For a beam-on-target experiment, usage of a modified `beam.mac` macro is recommended.
+For a beam-on-target experiment, usage of a modified `macros/examples/beam.mac` macro is recommended.
 Feel free to play with different physics lists and materials.

 ## 7 License <a name="license"></a>